PrivateBin/PrivateBin/README.md

 * QR code generation of URL, to easily transfer pastes over to a mobile device

+## Docker

+For a quick, docker-based installation, you can build your own image with all the dependencies:

+`$ cd docker`

+`$ docker build -t privatebin:1.0 .`

+And then run PrivateBin from the project's main folder:

+`docker run -d -v $(pwd):/opt/privatebin -p <your-desired-port>:80 privatebin:1.0`

+And you should be up and running quickly.

 ## Further resources

 * [FAQ](https://github.com/PrivateBin/PrivateBin/wiki/FAQ)